 Phone: 1300 395 776 between 9am and 5pm (AEDT) Monday to Friday.
 (Calls from mobile phones at mobile phone rates)

 You can make a report and not provide your personal details.
 The information in your report can assist in identifying systemic issues or areas of concern in Defence.
 However, it may be difficult to progress an assessment of your report without certain information, including your identifying details.

 Our staff are here to support you through the process of making a report of abuse.
 Your report will remain confidential and will not be shared with Defence or any other agency without your consent.

 We can assist you to document your report.
 We will assess what options may be available and appropriate to respond to your report.
 Available options may include referring you for counselling.
-We can also arrange a Restorative Engagement conference, which is a facilitated meeting where you can meet with a member of Defence to have your complaint of abuse heard and acknowledged.
+We can also arrange a Restorative Engagement conference, which is a facilitated meeting where you can meet with a member of Defence to have your report of abuse heard and acknowledged.
 We can also advise on whether your matter should be referred to the police, Defence or some other agency for further consideration.

 Guidelines for dealing with reports of serious abuse can be found here.

 Our services are free.
 There is no cost for counselling services or a Restorative Engagement conference.